Old Ways New Roads:

 Hunterian Art Gallery

-This major exhibition addresses the impact of Scotland's new transport infrastructure on the development of travel, tourism and topographical descriptions of the nation between 1720 and 1832.
+This exhibition addresses the impact of Scotland's new transport infrastructure on the development of travel, tourism and topographical descriptions of the nation between 1720 and 1832.
 Old Ways New Roads features paintings, prints, drawings, maps, manuscript tours and other associated objects from The Hunterian and other public and private collections.

 The laying out of new routes in the aftermath of the 1707 Act of Union and the 1715 Jacobite Uprising opened up Scotland (and especially the Highlands) not only to military occupation, but to the forces of commerce and trade and philosophical and scenic tourism.
 As a recent war zone, Scotland became imbued with aesthetic and topographical significance.